New Suite 3 Garden flat in Belsize Park

 Free broadband wifi internet access and 'idapt multi phone & ipad charger'.

-The bedroom has a brand new king size bed with memory foam mattress which looks out the garden.
+The bedroom has a brand new Queen size bed with memory foam mattress which looks out the garden.

 The bedroom also has a TV with a fantastic selection of free view channels.